 Fact: Crop insurance provides a certainty to farmers (and their lenders) that ad hoc disaster assistance can never provide.
-The cost of crop insurance versus ad hoc disaster assistance is difficult to compare because ad hoc disaster assistance packages vary significantly.
+Crop insurance payments are also timely, unlike ad hoc disaster payments which often come years after a loss.

 Myth: Crop insurance is only for big corn, soybean, wheat and cotton farmers.